Honeys (album)

-Honeys is the fourth full-length album released on February 12, 2013, by the Allentown, Pennsylvania based band Pissed Jeans, and their third since signing to US label Sub Pop.
+Honeys is the fourth studio album released on February 12, 2013, by the Allentown, Pennsylvania based band Pissed Jeans, and their third since signing to US label Sub Pop.

 Style

 Lyrically, the album revolves around frontman Matt Korvette coming to terms with adulthood and working a middle class job.
 He stated that "I think we've certainly moved further into adulthood and more responsibilities.
 We all have families of our own at this point, and generally just feel less like wild and immature kids and more like adults, which is a pretty horrifying prospect in a lot of ways....There's less teenage/post-teenage angst in our lives.
 Now it's all adult angst."
 Korvette has affirmed that most of his lyrics are self-directed, and range from addressing his misogyny ("I know I've been guilty of that in the past.
 And that song was just the apology for being misogynist throughout my life.") to coming to grips with his own mortality ("I think about cancer a lot.
 It's a horrible thing.
 I wonder if that's what my demise will be.
 If I got hit by a bus, that would be so much nicer.")